 It is possible that the time it took to form the post-Flood geologic record and archaeological record was much shorter than previously thought.

 Take Egyptian history as a case in point.
 A single ancient source did not record the chronology of this ancient civilization.
 Historians constructed it after the fact, and in doing so they made many assumptions (e.g. pharaohs mentioned in Egyptian manuscripts never ruled at the same time).
 These greatly inflate Egyptian chronology.
 Even secular Egyptologists know that the conventional Egyptian chronology is much too long and must be compiled.
 How much?
 We cannot yet say for sure at this time.13

 There is also evidence that the geologic record time can be shortened.
 One notable example is Peru’s Pisco Formation, a sequence of marine sedimentary rock layers along the coast of Peru.
-Based primarily on radiometric dating, most geologists think this deposit formed over the course of five million years.
+Based primarily on radiometric dating, most geologists think this deposit formed over the course of ten to twelve million years.
 They believe that grains of sand and diatoms (planktonic algae) accumulated very slowly, at a rate of a few centimeters every thousand years.

 But the Pisco Formation also contains fossils of marine animals, like baleen whales.
 Their fossils are extremely well-preserved, and the bones are still arranged like they would be in a living animal.
 Even the baleen (bristle-like structures in the whales’ mouths) are intact.
 The state of preservation of these fossils suggests that they were buried within weeks to months of their death.14